As a large Cornish Company, we are passionate about our local, natural environment and are committed to improving our environmental performance by:

 In return for our commitment, we ask you, our visitors, to also do your bit and join us in trying to make our hotels an environmentally friendly place to stay by following these five steps to being a sustainable visitor.

-4. Turn off – remember to turn off the taps when you’re not using them and remove your key cards from the electricity activation system when leaving your room.
+- Turn off – remember to turn off the taps when you’re not using them and turn off lights before heading our for the day

 We are committed to buying local produce and using Cornish suppliers.